tzhsu211/llm-zoomcamp/07--project/README.md

 ### Supplement.json
 Data for 53 different types of nutritional supplements has been generated using ChatGPT.
 Each entry in the dataset includes the following fields:
 * name: The name of the nutritional supplement.
-* purpose: The primary purpose of the nutritional supplement, explaining its benefi
+* purpose: The primary purpose of the nutritional supplement, explaining its benefits.
-* Tts.
 * who_should_not_use: A description of individuals who should avoid the supplement due to potential health risks.
 * common_side_effects: A list of common side effects associated with the supplement.
 * recommended_dosage: The suggested daily dosage for optimal benefits.